How Brazil's 'devastation bill' puts Amazon at risk of deforestation

 Brazil's president signs a bill to ease environmental licenses, but uses his veto power to retain some protections.

-Dubbed the "devastation bill" by critics, the law dismantles environmental protections that have forestalled developing ecologically sensitive areas and required companies to avoid or compensate for projects' impact on nature.
+Dubbed the "devastation bill" by critics, the law dismantles environmental protections that have forestalled developing ecologically sensitive areas and required companies to avoid or compensate for the impact of development projects on nature.

 Here's what you need to know: